jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

     TypeError: TestCase.assertEqual() missing 2 required positional arguments: 'first' and 'second'

-  which I add to the list of :ref:`Exceptions<Exceptions>` encountered
+  which I add to the list of Exceptions_ encountered

   .. code-block:: python